 Not so fast.
 As compelling, winsome and inspiring as Pope Francis has been over this past year, I would say that Jesus’ high Priestly prayer in John 17 is a little way off being fully realised.
 Whilst the pontiff’s push for social justice, humility in declaring himself a sinner, eschewing of luxuries, washing the feet of the poor, reaching out to the outcast, and desire for church unity is laudable, none of these acts go far enough to genuinely put paid to the concerns of the Protestant reformation.

-As a former Roman Catholic (I was raised Catholic for the first 11 years of my life) who now self-identifies as more of a Reformed, Evangelical Charismatic (with a seat belt), here are Ten things that would have to happen before I could seriously consider returning to the Roman Catholic Church (in no particular order):
+As a former Roman Catholic (I was raised Catholic for the first 11 years of my life) who now self-identifies as more of an Evangelical Charismatic (with a seat belt), here are Ten things that would have to happen before I could seriously consider returning to the Roman Catholic Church (in no particular order):

 1. The dissolution of the papacy: Any notion of the Pope being the ‘head of the global church’ would have to be repented of, and dispensed with.
 As would any suggestion that there is any other mediator between God & Humanity apart from Jesus Christ (Eph 5:23, Col 1:18, 2:19, 1 Tim 2:5).